dvklopfenstein/goatools_simulation/README.md

 prior to simulation, the "enriched-gene" simulations FAILed, but the "30-GOs-Purged" simulations PASSed.

-### Randomize Association.
+### Randomly Shuffle Association.
 Simulate.
 Then View Enriched Genes Only
 This simulation FAILs due to FDRs>0.05 (A2: 64, 124 genes; A3: 124 genes), but is close to passing.
 ![FAIL_rand_pruneN_enr](doc/md/images/fig4b_FAIL_goea_rand_noprune_enriched_ntn2_100to000_004to124_N00020_00020_humoral_rsp.png)
 ### Purge 30 GOs from Association, then Randomize